 The City of Toronto defines a rooming house, as a residential building where four or more dwelling rooms are rented out to separate people.
 Tenants of a rooming house may share the kitchen and/or washroom but they do not live together as a single housekeeping unit.

+A dwelling room, also known as a single-room occupancy (SRO), is a rental unit in a rooming house.
 A dwelling room in a rooming house is a room that is used or intended to be used for living accommodation; is available for rent; and may include a bathroom or kitchen facility but does not include both.

 The City of Toronto's new By-Laws for rooming houses (SRO - Single Room Occupancy) came into effect on March 31, 2024.